The main thrust of my work as a healing arts practitioner is well-being.

 Consciousness in Jung and Patañjali (Routledge, 2018) is available in hardback, paperback, and various eprints including Nook and Kindle.
 To purchase or rent a copy directly from Routledge please click here.

-If you are interested in learning about Classical Yoga psychology or deepening your practice, I am offering several online study groups beginning in mid-January and mid-April.
+If you are interested in learning about Classical Yoga psychology or deepening your practice, or if you are interested in learning about the places where Jungian psychology and Patañjali's Yoga psychology both converge and diverge, I am offering several online study groups this year.

-From wherever you are in the world, I hope you will consider relaxing into your own space, grabbing a cuppa, and joining me and some of your fellow yogis in exploration of the ancient wisdom of Patañjali.
+From wherever you are in the world, I hope you will consider relaxing into your own space, grabbing a cuppa, and joining me in exploration of the mind